-Do you want to have a career that revolves around your communication abilities?
-If so, then you may want to consider a career as a Freight Broker.
-This guide will break down the skills required to succeed as a Freight Broker, as well as the educational path towards getting an entry-level Freight Broker job.
-It will also include salary information and a glimpse at some common Freight Broker tasks.
+Do you want a career that revolves around your communication abilities?
+If so, consider a career as a freight broker who acts as a middleman between a shipper and a freight service provider.
+This guide will break down the skills required to succeed as a freight broker and the educational path toward getting a job.
+It will also include expert tips for a job-winning resume, salary information and insight into this career’s growth rate.

 What Does a Freight Broker Do?